yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## xmpp client 📁
 Command-line tool for managing or interacting with related tasks.
-* [GNU Freetalk](https://www.gnu.org/software/freetalk/) [❌ 🌐 🖥️CLI 🖥️TUI] - A console based chat client for Jabber and other XMPP servers.
+* [GNU Freetalk](https://www.gnu.org/software/freetalk/) [❌ 🌐 🖥️CLI/🖥️TUI] - A console based chat client for Jabber and other XMPP servers.
 It has context-sensitive autocompletion for buddy names, commands, and even ordinary English words.
 * [MCABBER](https://mcabber.com/) [❌ 🌐 🖥️TUI] - A small XMPP (Jabber) console client including features such as SASL/SSL/TLS support, MUC (Multi-User Chat) support, history logging, command completion, OpenPGP encryption and more.
 * [Poezio](https://poez.io/en/) [❌ 🌐 🖥️TUI] - Poezio is a free console XMPP client.
 It lets you connect very easily (no account creation needed) to the network and join various chatrooms.
 Many commands are identical to common IRC clients.
 Configuration can be made in a configuration file or directly from the client.
 * [Profanity](https://profanity-im.github.io/) [❌ 🌐 🖥️TUI] - Profanity is a console based XMPP client written in C using ncurses and libstrophe, inspired by Irssi.